 Stormwater is any water that falls on the ground when it rains or snows.
-On natural surfaces that water infiltrates—or soaks—into the ground.
-But on paved surfaces, that water becomes surface runoff.
-Surface runoff can also come from over-watering lawns, washing cars, or leaky pipes.
+On natural surfaces that water infiltrates—or soaks—into the ground; but on paved surfaces, it becomes surface runoff.

-As surface runoff flows to the nearest pond or stream, it picks up and carries pollution on the ground.
-The more pollution on the ground, the more pollution carried to our ponds, streams, lakes, and rivers.
-That pollution affects the aquatic life and our ability to use the water for recreational and industrial purposes.
+Surface runoff either flows to the nearest pond or stream, or it flows into an inlet such as a storm drain.
+Any pollution on the ground is carried away by the runoff, and because stormwater runoff is not treated, the pollution ends up in our local waterways where it affects the aquatic life and our ability to use the water for recreational and industrial purposes.

 As the fiscal year comes to a close, RCSH2

 are busy collecting data from the year's activities that will be compiled into a report and submitted to SCDHEC.
 The annual report is a way for the County and DHEC to track the activities as dictated by the County's MS4 permit.
 The education and outreach portion of the report is in written conjuction with RCSC and reports the activities of all of the consortium members.

 Summer Celebration of Water is approaching!

 Summer Celebration of Water 2014 is coming upon us and we are recruiting volunteers.
 Our annual festival for Water Appreciation Month is filled with FREE family activities including kayaking, stand-up paddleboarding, water slides, kid's activities, and entertainment.
 This year's event will be August 23rd at Riverfront Park from 9am-2pm, so save the date!
 If you are interested in volunteering, contact Chenille Williams at firstname.lastname@example.org.